CMSgov/bcda-static-site/_pages/get-a-bearer-token.md

 # {{ page.page_title }}

-A bearer token, also known as an access token or JSON web token (JWT), authorizes use of the Beneficiary Claims Data API (BCDA) endpoints.
-After getting a bearer token, you can [access claims data]({{ '/access-claims-data' | relative_url }}) in the sandbox and production environments.
+Bearer tokens, also known as access tokens or JSON web tokens, authorize use of the Beneficiary Claims Data API (BCDA) endpoints.
+You will need a bearer token to [access claims data]({{ '/access-claims-data' | relative_url }}) in the sandbox and production environments.

-The sandbox environment (sandbox.bcda.cms.gov) can be accessed by anyone and contains test data.
-The production environment (api.bcda.cms.gov) is only available to organizations who have completed [onboarding]({{ '/production-access' | relative_url }}) and contains actual Medicare claims data.

-Whether you’re trying to access the sandbox or production environment, follow the instructions below to first obtain a bearer token.
-The steps are nearly identical for both environments, with minor differences in the source of your credentials and URL.

 ## Instructions